 - Dynamically removes sensitive user information from your site’s database in addition to installed third party services and APIs

 Not sure what cookie notices are or if you need one?
-Learn more by checking out our blog post all about cookies and cookie policies.
+Learn more by checking out our “what are cookies?” blog post.

 This paid GDPR compliance plugin comes with three pricing tiers, all of which include email support, unlimited integrations, and access to tutorials.